-The brief monthly newsletter will cover a variety of current topics related to investing, retirement, college savings, taxes, the markets and/or the economy.
-The intent is to both inform and instruct the reader with helpful insight and important updates.
+The brief newsletter may cover a variety of topics related to investing, retirement, college savings, taxes, the markets and/or the economy.
+The intent is to both inform and guide the reader with helpful insight and important updates.
 The newsletter will be purely educational in nature and will not contain any specific investment advice or recommendations.